yadavraganu/spark/docs/Chapter_5_Performance_Tuning.md

 ### Partitioning Warnings and Considerations
 1. Select your partition column(s) carefully.
 If the cardinality of a column is very high, do not use that column for partitioning.
 High cardinality columns are great for Z-ordering, but not partitioning, because it can lead to the same small file problem
 2. You can partition by a column if you expect data in that partition to be at least 1 GB.
 Tables with fewer, larger partitions tend to outperform tables with many smaller partitions, otherwise you run into the small file problem
+# Compact Files
+When performing DML operations on a Delta table, often new data is written in many small files across partitions.
+Due to the additional volume of file metadata and the total number of data files that need to be read, queries and operation speed can be reduced